 Value-Based Pricing Strategy

 Value-based pricing strategy is when you price your products regardless of your competition but based on what your target audience is willing to pay.
 Even if you can charge more or less than the accepted market price range, you decide to base your prices solely on your customer interest and demand fluctuation data.
 If executed correctly value-based pricing can boost your perception as fair and good value for money.
 But, in order to succeed, you must understand your many different buyer personas and be able to apply sophisticated data mining and research tools, and be able to set different prices for each of your personas.
 This is the reason why true value-based pricing is only possible for large established businesses with rich customer data and sophisticated real-time pricing tools.
 Most businesses resort to using low prices as the primary value signal and engage in price wars and repeated discounting to project great value.

 Many entrepreneurs decide at this point that they are going to be the cheapest, they’re going to break the market and offer the coolest products at the lowest price.
 Or at least cheaper than the accepted market price range.
 Effectively choosing the penetration pricing strategy.

 This pricing method works best for new businesses looking to acquire large numbers of new customers in commoditized competitive markets.
-Or when you customer LTV (life time value) is high and justifies getting a new client at loss.
-However, most businesses choose penetration pricing hoping their new clients will stick around when you eventually have to raise prices when in reality it’s a gamble on your business future as your teaching your customers to choose based on price and not value, making them 50% less likely to come back.
+Or when your customer LTV (lifetime value) is high and justifies getting a new client at loss.
+However, most businesses choose penetration pricing hoping their new clients will stick around when you eventually have to raise prices when in reality it’s a gamble on your business future as you teaching your customers to choose based on price and not value, making them 50% less likely to come back.

 Hope is not a strategy, and I never recommend penetration pricing unless you can sustain lower than average prices without sacrificing profits.
 In this case, look into the everyday low-price strategy (EDLP).